 - Choose a wine that is more acidic than your dish

 - Tone down the heat of spicy foods with off-dry and sweeter white and rose wines

 - Contrast creamy, buttery food with something crisp, fresh and acidic

 - When choosing dessert wines always opt for something that is sweeter than your dish

 Order your wines for every occasion

 Get ready for entertaining again by ordering your wine online and get free delivery when you buy 12 bottles or more.
+Get in touch with our team at GrapeSmith today to find out more!
 Alternatively, call in and see us at our Bath Road shop in Hungerford, we’ve got wines for every occasion on display and can help you to select the perfect bottles.